 a) Fever (>80% of cases; usually >39 degrees Celsius, most commonly in the evening or twice during a 24-hour period).

 b) Sore throat with features of inflammation (>50%; frequently develops several days or weeks prior to other symptoms).

 c) Salmon-pink macular or maculopapular rash (>80%; often transient, develops only during episodes of fever, rarely pruritic, most frequently located on the trunk and proximal limbs, less often on the face; it may be triggered by heat [eg, following a hot bath] or skin abrasion [eg, scratchy clothing]).

 d) Arthralgia (>90%; worsens during febrile periods; occasionally arthritis, most commonly affecting the knees and wrists; approximately one-fourth of patients develop ankyloses of the involved joints).

 f) Lymphadenopathy (>50%; most frequently affecting the cervical lymph nodes; the lymph nodes may be tender; retroperitoneal lymphadenopathy may cause abdominal pain that is difficult to diagnose).

 2) Less frequent: Symptoms of pleuritis or pericarditis, weight loss.

 3) Rare: Pulmonary fibrosis, myocarditis or cardiac tamponade, hair loss, Sjögren syndrome, aseptic meningitis, peripheral neuropathy, amyloidosis, subacute glomerulonephritis and interstitial nephritis, hemolytic anemia, disseminated intravascular coagulation, macrophage activation syndrome, cataract, hearing impairment.

-1. Laboratory tests: In the periods of increased disease activity, the following features are observed:
+1. Laboratory tests: In periods of increased disease activity the following features are observed: